Bilal-Codestuff/Bogo-Data-Analysis/README.md

-# Bogo-Data-Analysis
+# Bogo Data Analysis

+## Project Overview
+This project involves a detailed data cleaning and analysis of a large dataset (200,000+ records) related to Bogo membership activities.
+The analysis was done using Microsoft Excel with pivot tables and slicers to highlight key insights like user trends, email verification status, and overall business performance.

+## Tools Used
-**Tool Used:** Excel
+- Microsoft Excel

-- Performed in-depth data cleaning and analysis on a dataset with 200K+ records.
-- Used pivot tables, slicers, and interactive dashboards to extract key business insights, user trends, and membership activity.
-- Highlighted customer retention rates and promotional success.
+- Pivot Tables
+- Interactive Dashboard (Slicers and Charts)

+## Key Highlights
+- Cleaned and organized 200K+ rows of raw data.
+- Created interactive pivot tables and dashboards.
+- Analyzed membership trends, email verification rates, and active user behaviors.